muddery/muddery/TABLES.md

 In muddery, the whole game world is build on a series of tables.
 When the server starts up for the first time, the server will load these data and build the world.
 If you have modified some tables after the server start, you, as a builder, can use `@loadworld` command to rebuild the world and use `@reload` command to refresh data.

+Here are main tables and example data.
+They are from out game example.
+You can use `muddery --init game_folder example` to install it.

 ## World Objects

 World objects are unique in the world.
 We use `key` to identify them.
 If you add an object to these tables, this object will appear in the location you specified.
 If you remove an object from these tables, this object will be remove from the game world too.